ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Skip validation of the org and space names when they are specified.
 Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs.
 This value is optional.</dd>

 <dt><code>--force-update</code></dt>
 <dd>Force your Fluentd pods to update to the latest version.
-Fluentd must be at the latest version in order to make changes to your logging configurations.</dd>
+Fluentd must be at the latest version in order to change your logging configurations.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>